LuckGribPurchaseAboutOffshoreRouting

 The AIFS team have also created a paper linked off of this page.

-It appears that AIFS may become the preferred model for forecasts which extend further into the future.
-AIFS appears to be more skillful than the others at the 15 day mark, and earlier.
+It appears that AIFS may become preferred over the deterministic ECMWF IFS model for forecasts which extend further into the future.
+AIFS appears to be more skillful than IFS at the 15 day mark, and earlier.

 License terms